 - Cats love drinking from running water.
 It’s instinctive behavior resulting from the fact that in nature, running water is cleaner and less likely to hide danger.

-- Toilet water is fresher than the water inside the cat’s bowl, which, due to lazy human nature, you may have forgotten to refill.
+- Toilet water is fresher than the water inside the cat’s bowl, which, due to human nature, we often forget to refill.

-- There is something else wrong with the water bowl, like it’s in the wrong location or another cat is guarding access to it.
+- There is something else wrong with the water bowl, for example, it’s in the wrong location, or another cat is guarding access to it, or something else is displeasing about the water bowl.

 Okay, we don’t have to argue whether drinking from the toilet is disgusting.
 But isn’t it dangerous?
 If you use automatic toilet disinfectants, it is.
 If your cat slips and falls into the toilet, it is.